To help administer the trapping laws and regulations, DEC has defined some important terms:

 - You may set a trap in a permanent body of water only when the mink, muskrat, otter, or beaver season is open.

 - You may not disturb a beaver lodge, beaver dam, or muskrat house or den.

 - You may not set a trap on or within 5 feet of a muskrat house.

-- Foothold traps that are 4.75 inches or less
+- foothold trap that measures 4.75 inches or less;

 Land or Water

 - You may use any legal method to kill a trapped animal.
 You do not need a hunting license to use a firearm to kill a legally trapped animal.